-The other day, romping through the living room, stuffed kitty under one arm, you stopped and, raising your little chin like Nero, declared: “I am the special one!”
+The other day, romping through the living room, stuffed kitty under one arm, you stopped and raising your little chin like Nero, declared: “I am the special one!”
 Floppy blond hair, brown eyes wide.
 A pint sized superhero, minus the cape.
 It should have been funny.
 It was funny.
 Your dad and I both laughed.

-Don’t strive for glory, money, power, or prestige at the cost of other people, or cling too long to the myth of your own exceptionalism.
+You cannot look away, Joe, or conflate terrorist with refugee, or place profit before human cost without becoming complicit in other people’s suffering.
+This is a condition of your humanity.
+Don’t strive for glory, money, power, or prestige at the cost of other people.
+Don’t cling to the myth of your own exceptionalism.
 True fulfillment, happiness and spiritual wellbeing are not found on podiums, in fancy cars, board rooms or prestigious universities.
-These gifts are discovered in when you love freely, listen well, and give of yourself generously.
-They are outgrowths of our common humanity, which cannot be fully embraced if you hold yourself apart from, or above other people
+These gifts are discovered when you love freely, listen well, and give of yourself generously.
+They are outgrowths of our common humanity, which cannot be fully embraced if you hold yourself apart from, or above other people.

 Now, I have been known to overthink, well, everything.
 I hear the voices of my peers and they say, “Good God, Mary.
 Joe is only four.
 A special, my special, the special one.
-He doesn’t know the difference.”
+He doesn’t understand the difference.”

-But you know more than we give you credit for, don’t you?
+But you understand more than we give you credit for, don’t you?
 You know the differences between dozens of wooden train engines.
 You know your letters and the sounds they make and how to write your name.
 Since very young you read tones of voice, expressions, postures.
 You know how to make me mad and to laugh.
 You correct me if I fudge a single word in your favorite books.
 You know, because we have taught you, how to say please and thank you.
 You know it’s wrong to hit and lie and cheat, though you may not understand why.
 And conscious or not of the differences between articles you did say “the” special one.
 Conscious or not, you may already have begun to internalize and integrate this lie in the way you see the world and your place within it.